 Nettle (Urtica dioica ssp. sondenii and Urtica dioica ssp. dioica) is such a pack of nutrients it would be a strong medal candidate if there was such thing as Olympics for herbs.
 This burning herb runs in the veins of our Warriors adding to the benefits of angelica and roseroot and making the ever more stronger.

 As the name implies, northern sweetgrass (Hierochloë Hirta ssp.
 Arctica) is also native to the north.
-It has a distinctive smell and a sweet taste which makes our angelica-loaded Defence Warrior much more gentle than you would first expect.
+It has a distinctive smell and a sweet taste.

 Wild nettle seed is packed with nutrients such as iron, vitamins A, C and E, calcium, silicon, magnesium and fatty acids.
 One teaspoon a day is enough to strengthen your immunity and to give a nice boost to your day.